LispCookbook/cl-cookbook/web-scraping.md

 if they are reachable.
 We want to do this asynchronously, but to see the benefits we'll first do it synchronously !

-We need a bit of filtering first to exclude the email adresses (maybe that was doable in the CSS selector ?).
+We need a bit of filtering first to exclude the email addresses (maybe that was doable in the CSS selector ?).

 We put the vector of urls in a variable: